jkerai1/JoeSandBoxToMDEBlockList/readme.md

 Create a search term to grab IOCs from JSB e.g. "phish" or "malicious" or "malware" or even a TLD like "xyz"

-Results can then be uploaded to tenant Allow Block List.
+Results can then be uploaded to tenant Allow Block List using the apprioprate powershell scripts

 Proof of concept, creates a CSV in the same directory as script that can be uploaded to MDE: